aiven/devportal/docs/tutorials/talk-to-kafka.md

 ## Add schemas to messages with Apache Avro™

-The Kafka brokers understand data as stream of bytes so one needs to pick a serializer and deserializer to convert the bytes into meaningful messages.
+The Kafka brokers understand data as stream of bytes, so one needs to pick a serializer and deserializer to convert the bytes into meaningful messages.
 Any format will do as long as it's consistent.
 For this tutorial, we're selecting Apache Avro, which is an open-source project